NC STATE UNIVERSITY NCSU Libraries

 To use the multiple-entry key for wood identification effectively and to interpret the database content correctly, users need to be familiar with the microscopic anatomy of hardwoods at the level of university courses in plant anatomy or wood science.
 If you don't have this background, visit the course materials section of Wood Anatomy Links for help.

-The InsideWood Working Group (IWG): This site is a project of the Libraries and the Department of Wood and Paper Science, at North Carolina State University (NCSU), Raleigh, NC, USA.
-The project benefits from collaboration with the Micromorphology Group, Jodrell Laboratory, Royal Botanic Gardens, Kew, U.K. and the National Herbarium of the Netherlands, and CSIRO Forestry and Forest Products, Australia.
+The InsideWood Working Group (IWG): This site is a project of the NC State University Libraries and the Department of Forest Biomaterials at North Carolina State University (NCSU), Raleigh, NC, USA.
+The project benefits from collaboration with the Micromorphology Group, Jodrell Laboratory, Royal Botanic Gardens, Kew, U.K., the National Herbarium of the Netherlands, and CSIRO Forestry and Forest Products, Australia

 Before Using This Site Please Read the Disclaimer and Data Use Policy